jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Pheromone Control**\
 Daken’s **Pheromone Control** power takes away enemy characters’ powers while they’re in melee combat with him.
 This will prevent triggered powers like **Shrink** or **Berserker** from triggering in the first place.

+## Devil Dinosaur
+Set: Monsters Unleashed!\
+Moon Girl and Devil Dinosaur each have two different team affiliations.
+Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.
+But both of them are also on the Moon Girl/Devil Dinosaur team.
+This allows them to Team Attack together or with members of their respective teams.
+(Keep in mind all members of a Team Attack must share at least one team affiliation.)

+**Devil Dinosaur and Moon Girl** (MCs)

 ## Dormammu
 Set: MCU Villains\
 **You Will Spend Eternity Dying**\